Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-super8/fly-super8_klipper_usbtocan.md

 ## Configuring and installing Klipper for USB to CAN bridge mode

+{% include warning.html content="Super 8 Version 1.0 does not support USB to CAN bridge mode." %}

 {% include note.html content="If you are planning to use CANBoot bootloader with Klipper in USB to CAN bridge mode you will want to configure [CanBoot in USB mode](./fly-super8_canboot_usb.html)" %}

 {% include custom/mcu/super8/super8_klipper_compile.html %}